PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 full_texts/clean_xml_text/
 The fifth folder created by the crawler.
 Here the full text is organized in an XML file.
 Each XML contains the journal's ID, the article's ID and the full text splitted in paragraphs and sentences.
-We used IXA pipes to split the sentences.
+We used IXA Pipes to split the sentences.

 dublin_core_tsv/